-WTOP Film Critic Jason Fraley admired the ambition of "Cloud Atlas," but wasn't moved.
+WTOP Film Critic Jason Fraley loved the concept of "Cloud Atlas" on paper, but the result didn't live up to its ambition.

 Jason Fraley, WTOP film critic